fifikobayashi/YieldFlashDemo/README.md

 If you're an experienced dev simply head to https://docs.yield.is and should be pretty easy for you to work things out.
 Just make your contract inherit YieldDaiBorrower and then override the receiveLoan() function with your mid flash logic.

 ## Less Experienced Devs
-If you're not as experienced, but would still like to try this out, detailed instructions below:
+If you're not as experienced with all this flashiness, but would still like to try this out, detailed instructions below:

 ### Setup and Deployment
 1. git clone this repo